 Our Galaxy 15 satellite experienced an anomaly in April 2010 resulting in our inability to command the satellite.
 We transitioned all media traffic on this satellite to our Galaxy 12 satellite, which was our designated in-orbit spare satellite for the North America region.
 Galaxy 15 is a Star-2 satellite manufactured by Orbital Sciences Corporation.
 On December 23, 2010, we recovered command of the spacecraft and subsequently completed diagnostic testing and uploading of software updates that protect against future anomalies of this type.
-In February 2011, Galaxy 15 initiated a drift to 133.1°W and returned to service, initially as an in-orbit spare.
-In October 2011, media traffic was transferred from Galaxy 12 back to Galaxy 15, and Galaxy 15 resumed normal service.
+Galaxy 15 continues to provide normal service.